Utah Vehicle Bill of Sale | Form TC-843

 Registering a Vehicle in Utah

 While you are able to upload some documents to get the registration process started, you will still be required to mail the documents to the DMV.
-You can send your documents via express post to Utah State Tax Commission, Motor Vehicle Division, 210 North 1950 West, Salt Lake City, Utah, 84116.
-Alternatively, you can send documents via standard post to Utah State Tax Commission, Motor Vehicle Division, PO Box 30412, Salt Lake City, Utah, 84130.
+You can send your documents via express post to the Utah State Tax Commission, Motor Vehicle Division, 210 North 1950 West, Salt Lake City, Utah, 84116.
+Alternatively, you can send documents via standard post to the Utah State Tax Commission, Motor Vehicle Division, PO Box 30412, Salt Lake City, Utah, 84130.

 If you want to drop your documents off in person and complete the process, you can visit one of the DMV offices listed.
 You must make an appointment first.